HoneyyNagpal/journal-ai/ARCHITECTURE.md

 Several compounding strategies:

-**Model selection** - Claude Haiku is already used here because it costs roughly 25× less than Opus while being more than adequate for single-emotion classification and keyword extraction.
+**Model selection** - Groq with llama-3.3-70b-versatile is used here because it is completely free on the free tier, fast, and more than adequate for single emotion classification and keyword extraction.
 Always start at the cheapest capable model.

 **Prompt compression** - The current prompt includes a full journal entry verbatim.
 Long entries inflate token counts.
 A simple preprocessing step (truncate to 500 characters, strip repeated whitespace) reduces input tokens with negligible impact on output quality for emotion analysis.

-**Caching** - Identical or near-identical texts should never hit the LLM twice.
+**Caching** - Identical or near identical texts should never hit the LLM twice.
 See section 3 below.

 **Batching** - If the system ever needs to analyze historical entries in bulk (e.g., a data migration or retroactive analysis), batch requests during off peak hours and use asynchronous processing rather than real time calls.